SohamVelani/eye-disease-detection/README.md

 1. Clone the repository.
 2. Install dependencies: `pip install -r requirements.txt`
 3. Open the notebook in `notebooks/` to view the training process.
+4. Or I have Uploaded the ipynb file, download that and run.

 ## 📚 References
 * Project Report: [Link to PDF if you upload it]